Ashpantss/7-2-Prep/README.md

 # 7-2-Prep

 How do I approach designing software?
+I approach desinging software with an open and non-baised mindset.
+It is important to be willing to learn as you program and take feedback.

 What new design skills has your work on the project helped you to craft?

 What design process did you follow for your project work?
 How could tactics from your design approach be applied in future work?
 How do I approach developing programs?